JetBrains/amper/docs/Tutorial.md

 ### Step 3.
 Add tests

 Now let’s add some tests.
-Amper configures the testing framework automatically, we only need to add a test code into the `test/` folder:
+Amper configures the testing framework automatically, we only need to add some test code into the `test/` folder:

 ```
 |-src/